 The Poop Situation.
 My body had to adjust to all the nutrients, so I had trouble… going.
 I know – TMI.
 It’s the truth though.
 That part sucked.
 I didn’t have the urge to go so I was effectively weighed down with the new vitamins.
 But it only took a few days before that stopped being the case and I didn’t have to up my fiber or anything.
 I just had to wait until my body wasn’t like, “Oh my goodness.
 What just happened?”.

 And What About the Caffeine?
-Now, the 50mg of caffeine per tablet doesn’t bother me since I spend most of my workdays at the local Starbucks when I’m not at home.
-I can easily do 200mg of caffeine a day and be okay.
+Now, the 50mg of caffeine per tablet doesn’t bother me since I spend many of my workdays at the local Starbucks when I’m not at home.
+I can easily do 150mg of caffeine a day and be okay.

-Oh… and my pee was sort of blue-green sometimes.
-But, that didn’t really bother me.
+Oh… and my pee was sort of blue-green sometimes… or “outer space yellow”.
+Not a real color, but you could probably imagine it.
+But, that didn’t really bother me, as I’m also a lover of asparagus.
 Sorry if that imagery bothers you.
-Haha.

 Ultra Mega Was the Perfect Energy Source for Me

 No jitters.
 No sugar-induced crash.
 Time-released fuel that helps me stay awake AND sharp throughout the day.
 And it’s a great multi-vitamin for me.
 I wish I had snapped a pic of the supplements cabinet in my kitchen so you can see the standalone bottles of zinc, vitamin C, B-6, glucosamine… all of which I can retire now (the glucosamine because I have the energy now to actually exercise).